salvegame197/fullcycledocker-challenge2/readme.md

 ```
 # run it on a Linux or WSL, you need docker installed and configured

-docker run --rm salvegame/codeeducation
+Clone the project repository > git clone https://github.com/salvegame197/fullcycledocker-challenge2.git
+then on folder open terminal then > docker-compose up -d

-# now you can see
+# now you can see on http://localhost:8080
 ```

 # :closed_book: License